surajitdey394/Movie-Recommender-Engine/README.md

 <p align="center" width="100%">
     <img src = "https://user-images.githubusercontent.com/24209142/166164494-4201adc9-5547-4d5d-91ee-5752cde820b9.jpg" width = 75%>

-3. Heatmap of Genres- The heatmap graph shows the genres that are related to each other and share the list of a movie genre.
+3. Heatmap of Genres- The heatmap graph shows the genres that are related to each other and can share the list of a movie genre.

  <p align="center" width="100%">
     <img src="https://user-images.githubusercontent.com/24209142/166165008-4fe4566b-0f64-42c8-a2ad-032e0eddaf81.png" width="65%">